Service-Direct/php-partners-sdk/README.md

   * Use the zip code `11111` to create a test request.
   * Or use an actual zip code `90210` to see a real response

-__Step 2 is Accepting the Bid__ - you submit a Request ID, API returns a Tracking Phone Number.
+__Step 2 is Accepting the Bid__ - you submit a Request ID, the API returns a Tracking Phone Number.
 * `/examples/request-accept.php`
   * Use the request id `0` to accept a test request and receive a phone number for testing routing numbers.
   * Calling the test number will direct you to an automated voice mail indicating success.